-Mounting Common Networked Filesystems
+Mounting Samba and NFS Networked Filesystems

 The two most frequently used network file systems are SMB (which stands for “Server Message Block”) and NFS (“Network File System”).
 Chances are you will use NFS if you need to set up a share for Unix-like clients only, and will opt for Samba if you need to share files with Windows-based clients and perhaps other Unix-like clients as well.

-The following steps assume that Samba and NFS shares have already been set up in the server with IP 192.168.0.10 (please note that setting up a NFS share is one of the competencies required for the LFCE exam, which we will cover after the present series).
+The following steps assume that Samba and NFS shares have already been set up in the server with IP 192.168.0.10 (please note that setting up an NFS share is one of the competencies required for the LFCE exam, which we will cover after the present series).

-Mounting a Samba share on Linux
+Mounting a Samba Share on Linux

-Step 1: Install the samba-client samba-common and cifs-utils packages on Red Hat and Debian based distributions.
+1. First, install the samba-client samba-common and cifs-utils packages on Red Hat and Debian based distributions.

 Then run the following command to look for available samba shares in the server.

 And enter the password for the root account in the remote machine.

 In the above image, we have highlighted the share that is ready for mounting on our local system.
 You will need a valid Samba username and password on the remote server in order to access it.

 2. When mounting a password-protected network share, it is not a good idea to write your credentials in the /etc/fstab file.
 Instead, you can store them in a hidden file somewhere with permissions set to 600, like so.